jjjk45/acrobat-pro-pdf-timesheet-calculation-scripts/README.md

-# Adobe Acrobat Pro PDF Timesheet Calculation Scripts
+# Timesheet PDFs with Time Calculation Scripts

 This repository contains JavaScript scripts designed for Adobe Acrobat PDF forms to calculate total hours on employee timesheets automatically.
 When I needed them, I really wished they already existed, so I'm sharing them.